dracula/draculatheme.com/blog/32-new-dracula-themes-for-2020.md

 9. [Vimium](/vimium)
 10. [Wordpress](/wordpress)

-Now that the Dracula project is in order, I'll put my heads down to work on Dracula Pro.
+Now that the Dracula project is in order, I'll put my heads down to work on Dracula PRO.
 It's not going to be easy and I'll definitely need your help, so let's stay in touch ;)

 Talk to you soon!